Last Updated on November 27, 2021 by Muhammad Junaid Khalid

 - To open the Task Manager window, press alt + ctrl + delete keys and select Task Manager from the options.

-- In the Processes tab, you see a list of currently running programs and processes.
-Right-click on the name of the process to close and select “End Task”.
+- In the Processes tab, you will see a list of currently running programs and processes.
+Right-click on the name of the process and select “End Task”.
 Ensure you don’t end any tasks necessary for running Windows!

 - Task Manager allows users to disable resource-hogging apps that launch when you start your PC as well.
 Click the Startup tab, and have a look at the list of processes and their status.
 Right-click and select “Disable” if an unnecessary high-impact app is enabled.

-- Reboot your PC, run a game, and check if you still have system crashes when gaming.
+- Reboot your PC, run the game, and check if the issue is fixed or still your computer keeps shutting down while gaming.

 Solution 2 – Install the Appropriate Software Packages

 Although most games come with their necessary installation components, it’s worth checking whether your game requires a program such as Java or DirectX.
 Go through the game’s documentation, or just do a Google search to see what you need to install and run the game you want to play.
-This can prevent instances of a game crashing the computer.
+This is another reason why your computer shuts off during gaming.

 Solution 3 – Update Windows and Install the Latest Drivers

-Sometimes, bugs in the system or an out-of-date driver can result in a game crashing the computer.
+Sometimes, a computer keeps shutting down due to bugs in the system or an out-of-date driver.
 Fortunately, Windows 10 receives regular updates, and you can update your graphics drivers using Device Manager.

 To update Windows 10, go to Start and launch Settings, select Updates & Security, and click on “Check for updates”.